volume-em/empanada-napari-docs/docs/best_practice/inference_bp.rst

         in particular.

-Tweaking the **Segmentation Confidence Threshold** is often just a proxy for erosion and dilation of labels.
+Tweaking the **Segmentation Confidence Threshold** will change how many false positives (FPs) and false negatives (FNs) you get; for MitoNet, we often see that 0.5 or 0.4 works well, whereas for NucleoNet, 0.6 gives better results. but for a well-tuned model, often works as a proxy for erosion and dilation of labels.
 Because ortho-plane inference averages segmentations from 3 views, using a lower confidence threshold is sometimes beneficial: try 0.3 instead of 0.5.

 The **Center Confidence Threshold** and **Centers Minimum Distance** parameters both control how "split up" instances will be in 2D.
 Raising the confidence threshold will result in fewer object centers